 A member is convicted by a court of law.

 If a member’s action is determined to be fraudulent and to that extent brings the association to disrepute.

+If a member is indepted to the association to the tune of more than N50,000 from levies, fines etc.

+Section 5b: Prior to termination of any member, the association through the office of the Director of Secretariat shall formally notify the defaulting members of the impending termination through regular or electronic mail, thereby affording them at least One (1) month notice for the opportunity to regularize their membership accounts.

 ARTICLE IV: OFFICERS